ardhiraka/talent_fair_sample_challenge/legacy/old_tf5/README.md

 You can make dashboard or apps out of the data provided using Tableau, Data Studio, Streamlit, Quicksight, or your own preferred platform.

-You **HAVE TO** write your README.md file to explain your project.
-Your README.md file should have the following outline:

-1. Full Name & Batch
-2. Dashboard / Deployment Link
-3. Project Title
-4. Project Description
-5. Conclusion

 <!-- You can work on either on one of those projects or both. -->

-After finishing your product, **build your deck** to present your solution to the judges with 20 slides max and 30 second **elevator pitch**.
+After finishing your product, **build your deck** to present your solution to the judges with 15 slides max and 30 second **elevator pitch**.

 ## Submission